firstpersoncode/react-grid-responsive/README.md

   box: object // box
 }
 ```

-If you want to help on development, this project using [Webpack](https://webpack.js.org/)
+This project bundled using [Webpack](https://webpack.js.org/)

-I use `webpack-dev-server` for development, you can clone / fork this `repo`, then install all dependencies:
+If you want to help on development, you can clone / fork this `repo`, then install all dependencies:
 ```bash
 npm install
 ```

-and then simply run the dev server:
+I use `webpack-dev-server` for development, simply run the dev server:
 ```bash
 npm start // in your browser open http://localhost:3001
 ```